Dr Rob Jones The Aquarium Vet

 I am also the consultant veterinarian to Aquarium Industries, the largest importer of ornamental fish into Australia.
 I have assisted in writing several government documents as part of the Australian AquaVetPlan program which relates to disease preparedness for aquatic animal diseases.
 I have been involved in the Aquatic Animal sector for the Australian Animal Welfare Strategy.

 I was married for 23 years until 2000 and during this time had 6 wonderful children.
 I married again in December 2004 to a beautiful woman who had 3 children from her previous marriage.
-We currently have 3 lovely granddaughters who we have a lot of fun with, and a grandson appropriately named Reef Jones.
+We currently have 4 lovely granddaughters who we have a lot of fun with, and a grandson appropriately named Reef Jones.
 And a few more that we love to include.

 We live a complicated, busy, interesting and fruitful life and are very thankful for what we have.